Interesting Facts About Rosa Parks for Kids

 - Rosa Parks believed strongly in faith and even went on to write a memoir in the year 1995.
 Her memoir was titled “Quiet and Strength.”
 In the book, she explains how her faith kept her going during her tough times.

-- The driver that got her arrested was named James F. Blake.
+- The driver who got her arrested was named James F. Blake.
 It was not the first time he had unjustly treated Rosa.
-Once he had taken the fare from Rosa but did not allow her to board the bus.
+Once he had taken the fare from Rosa, he did not allow her to board the bus.

 - On December 1, 2005, the bus authority paid tribute to Rosa on the 50th anniversary of her arrest by keeping a seat vacant as a mark of respect.